IBM Retirees Club Constitution

 are in receipt of their Pension.

-spouse/partner of a deceased IBM Retiree who was an eligible member
+The surviving spouse/partner of a deceased IBM Retiree who was an eligible

-Contract staff and others whose employer is not one of the IBM United
+Note: Contract staff and others whose employer was not one of the IBM

-and dependent children aged 17 years or under of current Retiree Members.
+1. The spouse/partner and dependent children aged 17 years or under

-2. The children aged 17 or under of a deceased Retiree Member shall remain
+2. The children aged 17 or under of Dependant Members.

 It is recognised in the South Hants Retiree Club that all events will